godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 Escoria will move the character sprite around from a specific character position, which is usually located at the bottom of the character sprite.

-We can define this position by moving the sprite up, so its feed are located at the upper left corner of the screen:
+We can define this position by moving the sprite up, so its feet are located at the upper left corner of the screen:

 .. image:: img/character_create_position.png